BPA-Dallas Board Officers

 Ashley Williams

-DFW Airport Police Representative
+DFW International Airport Police Representative

 Ashley Williams has been with the DFW Airport Police Department for 14 years.
 She has been assigned to the Patrol Division and is currently assigned to the Criminal Investigation Division.
 Her goal for the success of the BPA is continued growth.
 With “strength in numbers” we can continue to be successful and bring about positive changes within police departments and the community.